NGluon: A Package to Calculate One-loop Multi-gluon Amplitudes: Usage and examples

 \subsection{Estimated speed}

 In \Fig{fig:Runtime} we show the runtime in milli seconds required to evaluate one phase space point.
 The values were obtained by averaging over several evaluations to avoid large fluctuations.
 As hardware we used an Intel Quad Core CPU (Q9650) with a frequency of 3 GHz.
 As an operating system we used Scientific Linux Version 5.2.
 The program has been compiled with the GNU compiler suite version 4.1.
 The red crosses show the runtime for the evaluation of $(-+)^{n/2}$ amplitudes.
 In principle, the runtime can depend on the helicity configuration since for specific cases some of the Born amplitudes entering the calculation may vanish.
 The helicity configuration shown here should correspond to the worst case.
 For low multiplicities we have also checked the runtime by averaging over all possible helicity configurations.
 We find indeed that the average runtime obtained in this way are smaller than the ones measured for the $(-+)^{n/2}$ amplitudes.
 Since with increasing multiplicity the number of different helicity configurations becomes quite large, we have restricted this analysis to $n\le 8$.
-Investigating the asymptotic behaviour of our implementation we observe that the runtime behaves as $n^{6}$ where $n$ is the number of gluons.
-This is illustrated in \Fig{fig:Runtime} by the solid green line.
-Note that the region $n>14$ is shown for illustrative purpose only.
-In this region the numerical accuracy is so bad that a significant fraction of phase space points would require a re-evaluation using extended floating point arithmetic.
-The data used in \Fig{fig:Runtime} can be obtained by running the program {\tt ngluon.cpp} with the option {\verb#--runtime#}.
-We believe that further improvements are possible.
-In particular {\tt NGluon} is based on the evaluation of tree amplitudes using the Berends-Giele recursion \cite{Berends:1987me}.
-In the implementation of the tree amplitudes we have not used the fact that we are working in the helicity basis.
-This could give a further improvement.
-We stress that in our code no use of explicit analytic formulae for specific helicity configurations is made.
-This could give a further improvement.